Welcome to the City of Round Rock Environmental Services Laboratory

 Proper sample collection is the responsibility of the submitter.
 The Environmental Services Laboratory has developed Standard Operating Procedure #01-28-09, Bac-T Sample Collection, Transportation, and Storage for External Customers.
 You are encouraged to review this document in its entirety:

-- Drinking water samples must be received within thirty (30) hours of collection.
+- Drinking water samples must be received within twenty-four (24) hours of collection.

 - Wastewater, pool/spa, and river/lake and rainwater samples must be received within six (6) hours of collection.

 Test results are available on the day following sample submission.
-A preliminary report by facsimile or e-mail will be provided upon request.
+A preliminary report by e-mail will be provided upon request.